celery/celery/docs/userguide/optimizing.rst

-of *one*, means the worker will reserve at most one extra task for every worker process: or in other words, if the worker is started with :option:`-c 10 <celery worker -c>`, the worker may reserve at most 20 tasks (10 unacknowledged tasks executing, and 10 unacknowledged reserved tasks) at any time.
+of *one*, means the worker will reserve at most one extra task for every worker process: or in other words, if the worker is started with :option:`-c 10 <celery worker -c>`, the worker may reserve at most 20 tasks (10 acknowledged tasks executing, and 10 unacknowledged reserved tasks) at any time.

 Often users ask if disabling "prefetching of tasks" is possible, but what